Bayesian Algorithmic Mechanism Design: Reduction: Ideal Model

-Figure~\ref{fig:a-b-ironing}(a) demonstrates that an ironed allocation rule is not necessarily monotone.
 We now explore a method for choosing intervals on which to iron in order to obtain monotonicity.
-It will be instructive to consider the allocation rule in probability space instead of valuation space and the {\em cumulative allocation rule} (also in probability space). \begin{enumerate} \item Let $g(q) = \alloci(\disti^{-1}(q))$ be the allocation rule in probability space. \item Let $G(q) = \int_0^q g(z)dz$ be the cumulative allocation rule. \end{enumerate} We make two important observations: $\alloci$ is monotone if and only if $g$ is monotone, and $g$ is monotone if and only if $G$ is convex.
-Let $\alloci'$ be $\alloci$ ironed on interval $[a,b]$, and consider the corresponding curves $g'$ and $G'$.
-Then $G'$ and $G$ are equal, except on $[a,b]$ where $G'$ is a straight line connecting $(a,G(a))$ to $(b,G(b))$.
-See Figure~\ref{fig:a-b-ironing}(b).
-We can therefore view our interval selection problem as the problem of replacing portions of curve $G$ with straight line segments, so that the resulting curve $G'$ will be convex.
+It will be instructive to consider the \emph{allocation rule in probability space} instead of valuation space, and the \emph{cumulative allocation rule} (also in probability space). \begin{itemize} \item Let $g(q) = \alloci(\disti^{-1}(q))$ be the allocation rule in probability space. \item Let $G(q) = \int_0^q g(z)dz$ be the cumulative allocation rule. \end{itemize} Notice that monotonicity of $\alloci(\cdot)$ is equivalent to monotonicity of $g(\cdot)$ which is equivalent to convexity of $G(\cdot)$.

+Let $\alloci'(\cdot)$ be $\alloci(\cdot)$ ironed along some interval $[a,b]$, and consider the corresponding curves $g'(\cdot)$ and $G'(\cdot)$.
+This ironing procedure corresponds to replacing $g(\cdot)$ with its average on $[a,b]$, or equivalently $G(\cdot)$ with the line segment connecting $G(\dist(a))$ to $G(\dist(b))$ (See Figure~\ref{fig:a-b-ironing}).\footnote{Note that the transformation to probability space (from valuation space) is necessary for obtaining this line-segment interpretation.} This latter line segment interpretation suggests that we can view our interval selection problem as the problem of replacing portions of curve $G$ with straight line segments so that the resulting curve $\Gbar$ will be convex.
 This is precisely the problem of finding the convex hull of $G$!
-Thus the choice of intervals that monotonizes $\alloci$ is precisely the set of intervals defined by the convex hull of $G$. \begin{enumerate} \item[3.]
-Let $\Gbar(\cdot)$ be the convex hull of $G(\cdot)$. \item[4.]
-Let $\inti = \{I_1,I_2,\ldots\}$ be the intervals in valuation space where $G(\disti(\vali)) > \Gbar(\disti(\vali))$ \end{enumerate}
+Thus the choice of intervals that monotonizes $\alloci(\cdot)$ (satisfying~D1) is precisely the set of intervals defined by the convex hull of $G(\cdot)$.
+See Figure~\ref{fig:mono-ironing}.